Last updated 24 June 2024

 The ivory gull (Pagophila eburnea) is a high-Arctic species that is associated with ice-filled waters throughout the year.
 The species is found in north-eastern Canada, Greenland, Svalbard and Russia.
 The global breeding population is estimated at approximately 14,000 pairs.
 The species finds its food at the edges of drift ice, but it can also exploit the remains of polar bear prey.
 In Svalbard, the ivory gull nests in relatively small, scattered colonies, mainly in the east of Spitsbergen, on Barentsøya and on Nordaustlandet.
-Monitoring of the breeding population in Svalbard shows an annual decline of about 4% a year since monitoring started in 2009.
+Monitoring of the breeding population in Svalbard shows an annual decline of about 3% a year in the last ten-year period (2013-2023).

 Ivory gulls breeding at Barentsøya, Svalbard.
 Photo: Vidar Bakken / Norwegian Polar Institute